-Although this subject has no formal prerequisites, it is assumed that each student has a basic working knowledge of power systems.
+Although this subject has no formal prerequisites, it is assumed that each student has a basic working knowledge of power systems, and the electricity industry more generally.
 A number of texts are available for students whose undergraduate training did not include this type of material, or who feel that they require revision.
 Please contact the lecturer to discuss if you have questions regarding this matter.
 It is further assumed that students are familiar with Standard Office software tools including Excel, Word and Powerpoint (or equivalents).